WebOfTrust/ietf-cesr/draft-ssmith-cesr.md

 ## Count (Framing) Code Tables

 There may be as many at 13 count code tables, but only three are currently specified.
 These three are the small count, four-character table, the large count, eight-character table, and the eight character protocol genus and version table.
 Because count codes only count quadlets/triplets or the number of primitives or groups of primitives, count codes have no value component but have only type and size components.
 Because primitives are already guaranteed to be composable, count codes do not need to account for pad size as long as the count code itself is aligned on a 24-bit boundary.
 The count code type indicates the type of primitive or group being counted and the size indicates either how many of that type are in the group or the number of quadlets/triplets consumed by that group.
 Both count code tables use the first two characters as a nested set of selectors.
-The first selector uses`-` as the initial selector for count codes.
+The first selector uses `-` as the initial selector for count codes.
 The next character is either a selector for another count code table or is the type for the small count code table.
 When the second character is numeral `0` - `9` or the letters `-` or `_` then it is a secondary count code table selector.
 When the second character is a letter in the range `A` - `Z` or `a` - `z` then it is a unique count code type.
 This gives a total of 52 single-character count code types.

 ### Small Count Code Table
 Codes in the small count code table are each four characters long.
 The first character is the selector `-`.
 The second character is the count code type. the last two characters are the count size as a Base64 encoded integer.
 The count code type MUST be a letter `A` - `Z` or `a` - `z`.
 If the second character is not a letter but is a numeral `0` - `9` or `-` or `_` then it is a selector for a different count code table.
 The set of letters provides 52 unique count codes.
 A two-character size provides counts from 0 to 4095 (`64**2 - 1`).

 ### Large Count Code Table
 Codes in the large count code table are each 8 characters long.
-The first two characters are the selectors `-`0.
+The first two characters are the selectors `-0`.
 The next two characters are the count code type. the last four characters are the count size as a Base64 encoded integer.
 With two characters for type, there are 4096 unique large-count code types.
 A four-character size provides counts from 0 to 16,777,215 (`64**4 - 1`).

 ## Protocol Genus and Version Table
 The protocol genus and version table is special because its codes modifies the following count code group.
 A protocol genus and version code itself does not provide a count of following quadlets or triplets but modifies the protocol genus and version of all the following count codes until another protocol and genus count code is provided.
 Consequently a protocol genus and version code MUST only appear at the top level of any count group.
 In other words a protocol genus and version code MUST NOT be nested inside any other count code.